Stronger Together: Strengthening Home-based Child Care in Illinois with Cooperative Networks

 Family Child Care Providers (FCCPs) are licensed small business owners who care for children in their own homes, either alone or with an assistant.
 FCCPs in Illinois are 99.3% women, 90% working-parents, and twice as likely to identify as African American.

-Nationally, FCCPs have been more likely to stay open or reopen than child care centers.
+Nationally, during the COVID-19 pandemic, FCCPs have been more likely to stay open or reopen than child care centers.

 Families feel safer with the smaller group size and home-like environment that FCCPs provide.